under-view/uknocs/docs/yocto-project/knowledge/overview.rst

 Yocto can be broken up into a series of layers.
-Each layer contains BitBake recipes, classes, configs, includes, and sometimes python code which is used for building wic system image files.
+Each layer contains BitBake recipes, classes, configs, includes, and sometimes python code which is used to build wic system image files.
 All files are used to generate the final linux distribution.
 This distro of course runs on your favorite single board computer (SBC).